How Is Myasthenia Gravis Treated?

 - Illnesses like flu, cold, surgery, and heart or kidney problems.

-- Taking certain over-the-counter or prescription drugs, especially antibiotics.
+- Taking certain over-the-counter or prescription drugs, especially certain antibiotics.

 Other triggers for MG symptoms include:3